Patterning Toy Models of Superposition

 The computational cost of patterning is dominated by SGLD sampling, which requires many forward passes to estimate posterior covariances.
 In the toy model, this is trivial.
 At scale, it is the primary bottleneck.

 Our concurrent work on scaling spectroscopy demonstrates that susceptibility estimation is tractable for language models with over a billion parameters, using the same SGLD methodology.
-The patterning side — computing reweightings and training on modified distributions — has been demonstrated in small language models (MISSING 0000) but not yet at the scale where it would be relevant for frontier alignment.
+The patterning side — computing reweightings and training on modified distributions — has been demonstrated in small language models (wang2026) but not yet at the scale where it would be relevant for frontier alignment.
 Further engineering challenges include adapting to mini-batch training (where you cannot evaluate all samples simultaneously), handling the gap between population and empirical risk, and extending to reinforcement learning settings where the “data distribution” is generated by the policy itself.

 Outlook